 Do you have questions about our Professional Counseling Program?
-Join us for one of our three Virtual Information Sessions before the February 15, 2021 admissions deadline!
+Join us for a one hour Virtual Information Session before the October 1, 2021 admissions deadline!

-≈ Tentative Information Session dates for October 1, 2021 Application cycle ≈
+≈ INFORMATION SESSION DATES prior to the October 1, 2021 Application cycle ≈

 PROFESSIONAL COUNSELING PROGRAM APPLICATION PROCESS

 February 15 for Summer semester admission

 October 1 for the following Spring semester admission

 The complete instructions for admissions are available to applicants from the Graduate College.
 We highly recommend applicants familiarize themselves with this information prior to beginning the application process.

 Note: No application materials are submitted directly to the Professional Counseling Program itself, so all questions regarding application material submission should be directed to the Graduate College.
 The Professional Counseling Program faculty cannot extend deadlines established by the Graduate College.

 Submit the following directly to the Graduate College: